Oregon's Lab, Your Lab

 The Oregon Veterinary Diagnostic Laboratory is operating in antiquated facilities inappropriate for contemporary diagnostic needs and future disease threats.
 The OVDL needs a modern 21st century laboratory to respond to current and emerging diseases that threaten animals and humans alike.

-Oregon's Legislative Policy and Research Office report "Monitoring, Preventing, and Responding to Zoonotic Diseases in Oregon" identified the OVDL as "central to activities of the state’s zoonotic response framework," but legislative funding has not followed to support these activities.
+Oregon's Legislative Policy and Research Office report "Monitoring, Preventing, and Responding to Zoonotic Diseases in Oregon" identified the OVDL as "central to activities of the state’s zoonotic response framework," yet the OVDL remains in need of state funding.

 Lab's Testing Impact in Oregon: Avian influenza, rabies and West Nile virus